reproteq/TelegramKrakenBot/README.md

 > #### Functions

-  - Trading   ( ❗ # No autotrade , No strategies, Only virtual assistant for easy and fast trade❗ )
+  - Trading   ❗Important, No autotrade with strategies or others, THis bot is  Only virtual assistant for easy and fast trade❗
   - Buy
   - Sell
   - Orders